lancedb/lancedb/docs/src/examples/python_examples/vector_search.md

 **Vector Search: Unlock Efficient Document Retrieval 🔓👀**
 ====================================================================

 Unlock the power of vector search with LanceDB, a cutting-edge solution for efficient vector-based document retrieval 📊.
-Input text queries to find the most relevant documents from your corpus, and discover a new world of possibilities with our inbuilt hybrid search features 🌐.

 **Vector Search Capabilities in LanceDB🔝**